Hayakuchi0/TakeyariViewer/README.md

 2. write title as branch of tree structure to "bookspace.txt"
 3. Build in accordance with the procedure of "Build", When apply the change.

+#### Sending configuration

+When you perform build.sh, You can define the communications protocol in the command line argument (You perform `./build.sh <protocol>`), So the made site will sent to the indicated server in `CONFIG/send/<protocol>.json`.

+For example, When you want to send site with ftp, You have to perform `./build.sh ftp`.
+So the made site will sent to server in accordance with `CONFIG/send/ftp.json`.

+You can use protocol is ftp only at now.

+##### Ftp

+The can use config indicate by [ftp-deploy](https://www.npmjs.com/package/ftp-deploy).
+The only properties you can set are:
+* host
+* port
+* user
+* password
+* remoteRoot

 ## LICENSE